-I was also ready to stay there for the night if it were so beautiful as they described it.
+I was also ready to stay there for the night if it were as beautiful as they described it.

 To my utmost surprise, I need to apologize to the Yalapa lovers, but Yelapa didn’t really have the wow effect that I was expecting on me.
 Probably because I set my expectation too high, I am not sure.

-It might seem a little paradox since I actually managed to take great pictures from certain angles.
+It might seem a little paradoxical since I actually managed to take great pictures from certain angles.

 Here below I will tell you all about my experience and why I didn’t like it.
 Please though, take it with a grain of salt, as this is just MY experience and my personal opinion, maybe you will love it.
 I don’t know.

 The arrival in Yelapa by boat is just a visual ecstasy.
-As you enter the bay, you can see the emerald and turquoise nuances of the water lapping at the shore and washing over the yellowish sand, all that scenery framed by lush and thick vegetation of the surrounding hills a few colorful buildings.
+As you enter the bay, you can see the emerald and turquoise nuances of the water lapping at the shore and washing over the yellowish sand, all that scenery framed by lush and thick vegetation of the surrounding hills and a few colorful buildings.

 It looked like a beautiful painting.

-However, as I was approaching the beach I started to see more and more details which I didn’t like.
+However, as I was approaching the beach I started to see more and more details that I didn’t like.